Callidus Surveys was incorporated in 1999 under the stewardship of three experienced principal measured surveyors.

 In 2012 Callidus started using Faro laser scanners and by 2016, with significant investment in scanning hardware, software and training, the traditional method of hand-measured surveys was dropped.
 Currently, all of our building surveys are laser-scanned, with hand measurement reserved just for site-checks and localised fine detail.

 Callidus has a historical portfolio of over 2000 survey projects – including over 300 heritage and listed buildings – each one quality-checked and signed-off by one of the principals.
-Survey project values range from £600 to over £30,000, undertaken for Architects, Developers, Local Authorities, Chartered Surveyors, and building owners and managers.
+Survey project values range from £600 to over £30,000, undertaken for Architects, Developers, Local Authorities, Chartered Surveyors, building owners and managers.

 Below are some of the larger prestigious listed buildings of which Callidus is proud to have been invited to produce full measured surveys: